MichaelMarkos/Simple_Blog/blog/CIblog/readme.rst

 ###################

 training Build a CodeIgniter PHP App
-CodeIgniter is an Application Development Framework - a toolkit - for people
+This idea is inspired by an old thought from blog too

 ###################
 Usage